Helping Parents Equip Their Teens To Succeed In High School And Prepare For College

 Updated: June 3, 2021

-My Name is Cary J. Green, PhD, and I am a Christian author, speaker, and coach in the academic coaching space.
+My name is Cary J. Green, PhD, and I am an author, speaker, and coach in the academic coaching space.
 Many parents and students call me "the guy who went from a D to a PhD."

 Over the last 25 years I have been equipping students with the skills they need to succeed in the classroom and on the job using a savvy approach to academic and career success that few in the coaching world have access to.